JJDoneAway/jwt-check/README.md

 [public_key.go](./siam/public_key.go)

+MIND: Currently the key is reloaded every second. for production every 5 hours should be enough

 ##Convert JWT string into go slice
 ----------------------------------
 It will extract all necessary attributes out of the JWT raw string